nii-yamagishilab/Extended_VQVAE/README.md

 In brief, we have done:

-1. Extend the original VQ-VAE with an F0 encoder.
+1. Extended the original VQ-VAE with an F0 encoder.
-2. Extend the global condition to speaker code, gender code, and emotion code.
+2. Extended the global condition to speaker code, gender code, and emotion code.
 3. Trained a model with multi-speaker & multi-emotional Japanese corpus.
 4. Trained a model with a public Chinese corpus.
 5. A parallel training script on multiple gpus.